Objective 1

 In 1942, Reserve Police Battalion 101, a group of ordinary German men, postal workers and tradesmen with families, was given the order to execute Jewish civilians.
 They were given an explicit choice: participate, or step aside with no punishment.
 Fewer than 15% stepped aside.
 The rest participated, not because they were evil, but because group pressure overrode individual moral judgment.

 This same mechanism operates today.
 Not at gunpoint, but through algorithms.
 Every time you share outrage you have not verified, pile onto someone being publicly shamed, or stay silent when you know something is wrong because speaking up would cost you socially, the mechanism is the same.
 Only the weapon has changed.
+Some won't connect the pain to the cause.

 The TRAP Model